friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\def_code_block_2.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: class A:
-    -->2:     def :
+       2:     def :
                   ^

     You tried to define a function or method and did not use the correct syntax.